andrew-codechimp/HA-Battery-Notes/docs/services.md

 ## battery_notes.check_battery_last_reported

 For raising events for devices that haven't reported their battery level.

+The service will raise a seperate [battery_not_reported](./events/battery_not_reported) event for each device where its last reported date is older than the number of days specified.

+You can use this service call to schedule checks on batteries that is convenient to you, e.g. when you wake up, once a week etc.

 | Parameter                | Optional | Description                                                                                                           |
 | ------------------------ | -------- | --------------------------------------------------------------------------------------------------------------------- |